bastiengless/hedgedex/README.md

 hedgedexv2.5 : UNet with dataset05
 hedgedexv3.0 : HRNet with dataset05
 hedgedexv4.0 : HRNet+OCR with dataset05
+hedgedexv4.1 : HRNet+OCR with dataset05 AND random crop
 hedgedexv5.0 : UNet_time with dataset06